Stack of identical gray bricks, one missing, harsh fluorescent light on dusty concrete floor.

 # Pattern Subreddits Threads

-5 The junior UX career ladder is broken 0 28
+5 The junior UX career path is effectively broken 1 28

 Primary Signals from Community